open-AIMS/docker-example/README.md

 ### Building an image

 4. We will use the files in this cloned repository to first build an image, and then run a container from this image.
 In terms of ensuring reproducibility, the key files are `DESCRIPTION`, `Dockerfile`, and `.dockerignore`.

 The `DESCRIPTION` contains a general description of what this code repository contains, info about the authors, the license (see [here][9] why you should always include a license with your public repository).
 It also details the packages dependencies needed to make the code run (in this example, just [ggplot2][8]).

-The `Dockerfile` contains a set of instructions that Docker uses to build your image with the correct specifications.
-The three first rows contain information on what version of software you want (we use the [`rocker/verse:3.6.3` image][10] freely provided by the [rocker][11] team), as well as information about yourself (make sure to populate the fields with your own information accordingly).
-The **FROM** command points to rocker, which is in itself an image with all the instructions to install R, RStudio and its system dependencies at a particular version (in this example, 3.6.3).
-The **ARG** command allows for additional user-specified arguments that can be passed to Docker on the command line when building the image.
-In this example, we add the argument `WHEN`, which we will use to specify a precise date from which to install all R package dependencies listed on the `DESCRIPTION`.
+The `Dockerfile` contains a set of instructions that Docker uses to build your image with the correct specifications:

+* The three first rows contain information on what version of software you want (we use the [`rocker/verse:3.6.3` image][10] freely provided by the [rocker][11] team), as well as information about yourself (make sure to populate the fields with your own information accordingly).

+* The **FROM** command points to rocker, which is in itself an image with all the instructions to install R, RStudio and its system dependencies at a particular version (in this example, 3.6.3).

+* The **ARG** command allows for additional user-specified arguments that can be passed to Docker on the command line when building the image.

+* In this example, we add the argument `WHEN`, which we will use to specify a precise date from which to install all R package dependencies listed on the `DESCRIPTION`.
 This is possible by referring to the [MRAN][12] repository.

-The **ENV** / **WORKDIR** / **RUN** commands contain custom-built bash instructions that Docker uses while building the image.
+* The **ENV** / **WORKDIR** / **RUN** commands contain custom-built bash instructions that Docker uses while building the image.
 All you need to know at this stage is that we are telling Docker to create a folder `/home/rstudio` on which we will save all the files from this code repository.

-This "saving" step is accomplished by the **COPY** command which tells Docker to copy all files/folders from the code repository to the image.
-The `Dockerfile` then tells Docker to install the packages listed within `DESCRIPTION`, and finally runs the **CMD** command which executes tasks when we tell Docker to run a container from the image (see more of this below in step 11).
+* This "saving" step is accomplished by the **COPY** command which tells Docker to copy all files/folders from the code repository to the image.

+* The `Dockerfile` then tells Docker to install the packages listed within `DESCRIPTION`, and finally runs the **CMD** command which executes tasks when we tell Docker to run a container from the image (see more of this below in step 11).

 Please visit [this link][13] for a more in-depth understanding of what the `Dockerfile` is capable of.
 The `.dockerignore` plays essentially the same role as the `.gitignore` file on your version control system; it lists which files in the repository should **not** be added to the image.
 See more on why the `.dockerignore` file is important [here][14].

 [9]: https://help.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository
 [10]: https://hub.docker.com/r/rocker/verse